Xiaofei-it/pinoc/docs/zlang/zlang.md

 ### Building a Zlang library

-Build a Zlang library, which contains Zlang functions to call.
+At Java runtime, before calling any Zlang function, you should build a Zlang library, which contains Zlang functions to call.

 ```
 Library library = new Library.Builder()